 HDUHB will introduce additional inhaler-specific disposal facilities in hospitals in partnership with industry stakeholders.
-It will also support the work of groups such as the Welsh Respiratory Health Implementation Group and the International Pharmaceutical Aerosol Consortium to emphasise the importance of responsible disposal with regard to carbon emissions and encourage pharmacists and prescribers to stress the importance of responsible disposal to their patients, and the fact that even low carbon inhalers need to be disposed of properly.
+It will also support the work of groups such as the Welsh Respiratory Health Implementation Group and the International Pharmaceutical Aerosol Consortium to emphasise the importance of responsible disposal with regard to carbon emissions and encourage pharmacists and prescribers to stress the importance of responsible disposed of properly.
 It will also make use of the existing RHIG digital app to effectively communicate with patients.

-4.7 One Health
+4.7.
+One Health